fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * EBS automatically resets every block of storage used by yhe customer, so that one customer's data is never unintentionally exposed to another
     * Also memory allocated to guests is scrubbed (set to zero) by the hypervisor when it is unallocated to a guest
     * The memory is not returned to the poll of free memory available for new allocations until the memory scrubbing is complete

+* Disk
+    * EBS volumes are provided to instances in a Zero'd state - this zeroing occurs immediately before reuse
+    * If you have specific deletion requirements, you need to do this before terminating the instance/deleting the volume

 * Exam Tips
     * Choose HVM over PV where is possible
     * PV is isolated by layers, Guest OS sits on Layer 1, Applications Layer 3